jtdaugherty/brick/docs/guide.rst

    appHandleEvent :: BrickEvent n e -> EventM n s ()

-``appHandleEvent`` is responsible for deciding how to change the state based on the event.
+``appHandleEvent`` is responsible for deciding how to change the state based on incoming events.
 The single parameter to the event handler is the event to be handled.
 Its type variables ``n`` and ``e`` correspond to the *resource name type* and *event type* of your application, respectively, and must match the corresponding types in ``App`` and ``EventM``.